RaiMan/SikuliX-2014/RemoteServer/README.md

 To run remote server use the following command: `java -jar sikulixremoteserver-1.1.0-jar-with-dependencies.jar port`.
 You can skip port argument to use default one - 4041.

-Sample sikulix, command line and file transfer services look like the following:
+Sample sikulix, command-line and file transfer services look like the following:

 ```java